ggauvenet/zscaler-ansible/README.md

-# zscaler-ansible
+# :warning: This module is not offical
-This not a official module.
-This modules is not supported by Zscaler or his official retailer
+This modules is not supported by zscaler or his retailers